Flinders Highway, Queensland: History

-As at 1957, only the Townsville to Charters Towers section was sealed.
+As of 1957, only the Townsville to Charters Towers section was sealed.
 The rest of the highway was progressively sealed with the last section completed in November 1976.

-In the 1980s, the second stage of the Ross River Dam necessitated a deviation of the Flinders Highway and Mount Isa railway line (which previously ran straight north-south) to be further east.
+In the 1980s, the second stage of the Ross River Dam necessitated a deviation of the Flinders Highway and Mount Isa railway line (which previously ran straight north–south) to be further east.
 This was completed by 1986 and resulted in the closure of Toonpan and Barringha railway stations on the removed route; they were not re-established on new route.

 Northern Australia Roads Program upgrades

 The Northern Australia Roads Program announced in 2016 included two projects for the Flinders Highway.

 Pavement strengthening

 The project for pavement strengthening and rehabilitation between Townsville and Torrens Creek was expected to finish in late 2021 at a total cost of $22.2 million.

 Replacement of culverts

 The project for replacement of culverts between Charters Towers and Richmond was completed in late 2018 at a total cost of $15.1 million.